binance/binance-spot-api-docs/testnet/rest-api.md

 * All time and timestamp related fields in the JSON responses are in **milliseconds by default.** To receive the information in microseconds, please add the header `X-MBX-TIME-UNIT:MICROSECOND` or `X-MBX-TIME-UNIT:microsecond`.
 * Timestamp parameters (e.g. `startTime`, `endTime`, `timestamp`) can be passed in milliseconds or microseconds.
 * If there are enums or terms you want clarification on, please see the [SPOT Glossary](../faqs/spot_glossary.md) for more information.
+* APIs have a timeout of 10 seconds when processing a request.
+If a response from the Matching Engine takes longer than this, the API responds with "Timeout waiting for response from backend server.
+Send status unknown; execution status unknown." [(-1007 TIMEOUT)](errors.md#-1007-timeout)
+  * This does not always mean that the request failed in the Matching Engine.
+  * If the status of the request has not appeared in [User Data Stream](user-data-stream.md), please perform an API query for its status.

 ## HTTP Return Codes